alexpwooddev/ClimbingShoebox/README.md

 # ClimbingShoebox
-Description: Practice of MVC pattern in ASP.NET Core and using SQL Server
+Description: E-commerce site using ASP.NET Core MVC, SQL Server and Bootstrap4
-Credit: core features were designed based on Gill Cleeren's "Build web applications with ASP.NET Core MVC" course on Pluralsight.com
+Credit: some core features (including basic presentation of products on cards and the shopping cart and order implementation) were designed based on Gill Cleeren's "Build web applications with ASP.NET Core MVC" course on Pluralsight.com

 Entirely additional features added by me:
-- Additional domain entity: brand
+- Product search
-- Remove cart items functionality
+- Sort products by price and rating
-- Locations page with Google Map
+- "Add to favourites" (i.e. users can favourite a product and see a page presenting their favourited products)
-- Product search functionality
+- Add comments to favourited products
-- Sort products by price funcionality
+- User rating of products

-Usage: Users can:
+- Order history
-- register and login (required to place orders)
+- Remove item from cart
-- search for products
+- Store locations page with Google Map
-- browse products by activity type and brand
+- Organisation of products by brand

-- sort products by price
+Note:
-- view extra product details
+- this uses Asp.net Identity Code First migration.
+You can compile the app and run: 'update-database' from the package manager console and then run the app.
-- add and remove products from cart
+- this uses SendGrid for email confirmation for account sign-up.
+To see all the features of the app you will need to setup your own SendGrid user and ApiKey, or simply remove this feature.
-- place orders from their cart
+- this is NOT the final production version of the app - it is a work in progress!